awslabs/amazon-neptune-tools/csv-gremlin/README.md

 Currently the tool does not support the special cardinality column headers such as `age:Int(single)`.
 However, lists of values declared using the `[]` column header modifier are supported and will generate `property` steps that use the `set` cardinality keyword.
 So you can specifiy a header such as `score:Int[]` and in the respective row/column position specify a list of values delimited by semicolons such as `1;2;3;4;5`.
-For CSV files that define vertices, ID values may appear on more than one row and will be handled appropriately (see [Repeating IDs](#Repeating IDs) but as the cardinality column headers are not recognized, properties with Set cardinality will be created whenever a vertex ID appears more than once.
+For CSV files that define vertices, ID values may appear on more than one row and will be handled appropriately.
+See [Repeating IDs](#rid).
+As the cardinality column headers are not recognized, properties with Set cardinality will be created whenever a vertex ID appears more than once.

 ### Running the tool